KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/worker-pool-design.md

 4. **ESLint/ncu**: Keep optional in worker, controlled by check-group configuration.

-- Decision details: Pipeline mode defaults are explicit and may differ between full-refresh and incremental-oriented runs.
+- Decision details: Pipeline mode defaults are explicit and may differ between canonical full runs and incremental-oriented runs.